 Texas courts have taken the position in recent years that they will uphold the enforcement of marital property agreements and there are very few exceptions where a party can avoid the effects of a premarital agreement.
 Specifically, the parties to a marital property agreement may contract with respect to the rights and obligations of each party and any property of either or both of them whenever or wherever acquired or located; the right to buy, sell, use, or otherwise manage and control property; the disposition of property on separation, marriage, death; the modification or elimination of spousal support; the making of a Will, Trust, or other arrangement to carry out the agreement; and including almost any other matter.

 A premarital agreement is a written agreement made between prospective spouses in contemplation of marriage to be effective on marriage.
-A premarital agreement is a contract executed by a couple prior to their marriage that address the rights and obligations of the parties in property they own, property they will acquire in the future, and the disposition of property on death or divorce.
+A premarital agreement is a contract executed by a couple prior to their marriage that addresses the rights and obligations of the parties in property they own, property they will acquire in the future, and the disposition of property on death or divorce.

 Post-marital agreements allow spouses to accomplish many of the same goals as premarital agreements, but are executed during the marriage.
 A post-marital agreement is a written agreement made between spouses.
 It allows a married couple to create rules to govern their property that are different than the rules in the Texas Family Code and the Texas Constitution.
 These sorts of agreements are sometimes used by spouses to partition and exchange community property into separate property or, conversely, separate property into community property.
 Spouses can also settle property issues through a post-nuptial agreement instead of a separation agreement.